engine3d-dev/engine3d-dev.github.io/mkdocs/getting_started.md

 These are needed before working to get engine3d building successfully on your platform.

-* `python`: 3.10 or above
+* `python`: 3.12 or above
-* `conan`: 2.2.0 or above
+* `conan`: 2.10.0 or above
 * `llvm`: 17 or above
 * `make`: CMake downloaded using conan to build Engine3D
 * `git`: (only needs to be installed via installer on Windows)
-* `Visual Studio`: (Installing it just for getting C++ Windows SDK to work)
+* `Visual Studio Installer`: (Installer is for MSBuild to get C++ working on Windows)

 === "Windows"

-    !!! tip

-        Adding it as an option for future change to using DirectX when you run on Windows.

     !!! info
-        Needs to install Visual Studio installed because it comes with C++ Windows SDK kits
+        Needs to install Visual Studio's installer before using the `winget` command

-        Until there is an easier way of installing the C++ Windows SDK Kit for the Windows platform.
+    Run this `winget` command to setup C++ with Visual Studio installer in powershell (in admin mode)

+    ```powershell
+    winget install Microsoft.VisualStudio.2022.BuildTools --override "--add Microsoft.VisualStudio.Workload.VCTools --includeRecommended -p --installWhileDownloading"
+    ```

-    It is recommended to use Choco for an easy installatoin process on Windows.
+    It is recommended to use Choco for an easy installation process on Windows.

     To install `choco`, open powershell with admin access and run the following command in your terminal (powershell must be admin):